bwRavencl/ControllerBuddy/README.md

     - etc. (to check if your controller is supported please refer to the [SDL_GameControllerDB](https://github.com/gabomdq/SDL_GameControllerDB) project)
 - Supported operating systems:
     - Windows / Linux (local / client / server)
-    - macOS (only server - no binaries provided!)
+    - macOS (server only - no binaries provided!)
 - Language support for:
     - English
     - German

 ## Profiles

-Profiles are used to configure your gamepad for a certain target application.
+Profiles are used to configure your gamepad for a specific target application.
-A profile has the following general structure:
+The general structure of a profile is as follows:

 ```
 Profile (.json file)